Accretion tori around rotating neutron stars II: Oscillations and precessions: Oscillations

-It reflects a correction introduced by the relativistic equation of state.
-In all previous studies, the contribution of gas internal energy to the total mass density was neglected ($e\approx\rho$), in which case we write $\alpha=1$.
+where $H$ denotes the specific enthalpy.
+Finally, the quantity $\alpha$ in Eq.~(\ref{papa-L}) reflects a correction introduced by the relativistic equation of state.
+In all previous studies, the contribution of gas internal energy to the total mass density was neglected ($e\approx\rho$), corresponding to $\alpha=1$.
+Here, we use a consistent expression